YuNoGuy123/YuNoGuy123/README.md

 When I started making things, I wanted to make things that would be relatable.
 I hope weather here or somewhere else, you'll find something you like!

-You can contact me on Discord under the same username as I use everywhere else, just without caps. (yunoguy123, no friend code cause of the whole Discord removing friend codes thing)
+You may contact me on Discord under the same username as I use everywhere else, just without caps.